-All transactions with related parties are conducted on normal commercial terms and conditions, with the exception of management fee rebates to certain related parties by the Responsible Entity, which has the effect of increasing distributions paid to these related parties where an election is made to re-invest the rebate.
-The reimbursement is then included in other income by the Fund.
+All transactions with related parties are conducted on normal commercial terms and conditions, with the exception of management fee rebates to certain related parties by the Responsible Entity.
+Where the rebate is paid directly to the Fund, it is then included in other income by the Fund.
 From time to time the Responsible Entity may invest in or withdraw from the Fund.
 These investments or withdrawals are on the same terms and conditions as those entered into by other Fund investors.

-Investment interests held in the Fund by the Responsible Entity and its related parties are as follows:
+Investment interests held in the Fund by the Responsible Entity and its related parties at 30 June 2020 and 30 June 2019 are as follows:

-Opening Units Held Units Held of Units of Units via Distribution Units Acquired via Distributions Reinvestments Closing Units Held Distributions paid/payable By the Fund
+Year Opening Units Held (Units) Number of Units Acquired (Units) Number of Units Redeemed (Units) Units Acquired via Distributions Reinvestments (Units) Closing Units Held (Units) Distributions paid/payable By the Fund (\$) 2020 2,216,959 - - - 2,216,959 - 2019 1,869,508 717,849 (370,398) - 2,216,959 -

-(Units) (Units) (Units) (Units) (Units) (\$)

-2019 - - - - - -

-2018 603,433 - (603,433) - - -